maxkagamine/Moq.Contrib.HttpClient/README.md

 various helpers and different use cases:

-- **[Request extensions tests][RequestExtensionsTests]** &mdash; these cover the Setup & Verify helpers
+- **[Request extensions tests][RequestExtensionsTests]** &mdash; these cover the Setup & Verify helpers and explain various ways of matching requests
-- **[Response extensions tests][ResponseExtensionsTests]** &mdash; these cover the ReturnsResponse overloads
+- **[Response extensions tests][ResponseExtensionsTests]** &mdash; these cover the ReturnsResponse (and ReturnsJsonResponse) overloads
 - **[Sequence extensions tests][SequenceExtensionsTests]** &mdash; these
   demonstrate mocking explicit sequences, as mentioned above